orbeon/orbeon-forms-doc/Form-Runner:-Home-Page.md

 ![Push to Remote](images/home-push.png)

-A confirmation dialog always confirms the operation to perform:
+You are always prompted to confirm the operation to perform:

 ![Confirmation](images/home-confirmation.png)

-In addition, if the lasest modification time of the form definition differs, a Newer label appears:
+In addition, if the latest modification time of the form definitions differ, a *Newer* label appears:

 ![Newer](images/home-newer.png)